MonowarHusain/CSE111_PROGRAMMING-LANGUAGE-II_SP24-/README.md

 # CSE111 Lab Solution
 CSE111 is a course that teaches Object-Oriented Programming with Python.

 These solutions are meant for reference and educational purposes only.
-While you can use these solutions to understand the methods and approaches, plagiarism is strictly prohibited.
+While you can use these solutions to understand the methods and approaches, **plagiarism is strictly prohibited**.

 Directly copying the code violates academic integrity policies and hinders your learning and understanding of the subject.
 Always attempt to complete the assignments independently before looking at these solutions.

-For corrections or suggestions, please contact me at monowar@monowar.me or monowarhusainomi@gmail.com
+For corrections, suggestions, or any kind of academic help, please feel free to contact me at monowar@monowar.me or monowarhusainomi@gmail.com